ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 - **--before**: Optional: Identifier of the prefix filter that this filter should be applied before.
 If empty, this filter is applied last.

-- **--output**: Optional: Specify if you want the output to display in JSON format.
+- **--output**: Optional: Specify whether you want the output to display in JSON format.

 #### Example: Creating a prefix filter
 {: #adding-prefix-filters-cli-example}

-This is an example of creating a prefix filter from the CLI.
+An example of creating a prefix filter from the CLI is as follows:

 ```sh
 ibmcloud tg pfc 9f559c43-63f4-4da5-b312-b525a8dce185 6c1bdc19-4adb-4760-8cdc-ef3b74b626f7 --prefix 10.0.250.0/24 --action permit --le 32 --ge 28